PhD Program

 Human Movement and Rehabilitation Sciences

-The Northeastern University PhD program in Human Movement and Rehabilitation Science prepares graduates to conduct independent and applied research creating new knowledge to restore and maximize human functional capacity and wellbeing across the lifespan.
-Today more than ever there is a strong global need for innovative and translational research to improve the quality of life of all people in our communities.
+The Northeastern University PhD program in Human Movement and Rehabilitation Sciences prepares graduates to conduct independent and applied research, developing new knowledge to restore and maximize human functional capacity and wellbeing across the lifespan.
+Today, more than ever, there is a strong global need for innovative and translational research to improve the quality of life of all people in our communities.
 The program emphasizes core competencies in motor control and motor learning, movement measurement and analysis, knowledge translation theory, and the use of traditional and emerging technologies to meet this global demand.

 In The News